 7:05 PM - News

 9:30 PM - All done!
-Clean up after ourselves and go.
+Clean up after ourselves and go home.

-NOTE: Is there a new product or technology you think the group would like to know about?
+NOTE: We are busy working on getting speakers for future months!
+Is there a new product or technology you think the group would like to know about?
 Who would you like us to bring back?
+Do you have a contact for us?
 Let us know.

 SVMUG (Silicon Valley Macintosh User Group)

-SVMUG meetings occur on the 3rd Monday of each month (with some holiday exceptions).
+SVMUG meetings occur on the 3rd Monday of each month (with some holiday exceptions such as Jan and Feb).
 Meetings are free and open to the public.
 Audience members may arrive or depart at their convenience, so feel free to arrive late, or leave early if you wish.

 SVMUG started as the South Bay branch of the Berkeley Mac User Group (BMUG), and lives on after the dissolution of the main organization.
 We hold monthly meetings on the Google campus in Mountain View, focusing on user support, vendor demonstrations, and community contacts.